 Join us for a birding adventure of a lifetime to witness one of the world’s greatest hawk migration events when literally hundreds of thousands of raptors funnel through the narrow isthmus of Panama toward their wintering grounds in South America!
-This amazing hawk migration spectacle will be the centerpiece of a 7-night tour emphasizing the best of Central Panama birding—and the Observation Deck of the Canopy Tower is the perfect vantage point to witness this hawk migration bonanza!
-We will enjoy 7 nights lodging at the world-famous Canopy Tower, located atop Semaphore Hill in rainforested Soberania National Park.
-From our base of operations at the Canopy Tower, we take excursions to Panamá’s premier birding location, Pipeline Road, as well as to Metropolitan Nature Park and Ancon Hill, where over 2.5 million migrating raptors pass every fall, Summit Ponds & Old Gamboa Road, Panamá Rainforest Discovery Center and its remarkable tower, the marshy Ammo Ponds, Chagres River & Gamboa and the stunningly beautiful highlands of Cerro Azul & Cerro Jefe.
-This birding adventure is designed not only for you to personally experience the mind-boggling number of migrating hawks, but also to see an incredible country rich in biodiversity for not only birds, but also for mammals, butterflies, beautiful plants, insects, reptiles & amphibians — and friendly people!
+This amazing hawk migration spectacle will be the centerpiece of a 7-night tour emphasizing the best of central Panamanian birding—and the Observation Deck of the Canopy Tower is the perfect vantage point to witness this raptor bonanza!
+We will enjoy 7 nights lodging at the world-famous Canopy Tower, located atop Semaphore Hill in the rainforests of Soberania National Park.
+From our base of operations at the Canopy Tower, we take excursions to Panama’s premier birding site, the Pipeline Road, as well as to Metropolitan Nature Park and Ancon Hill, where over 2.5 million migrating raptors pass every fall, Summit Ponds & Old Gamboa Road, Panama Rainforest Discovery Center and its remarkable observation tower, the marshy Ammo Ponds, Chagres River & Gamboa and the stunningly beautiful highlands of Cerro Azul & Cerro Jefe.
+This birding adventure is designed not only for you to personally experience the mind-boggling number of migrating hawks, but also to see an incredible country rich in biodiversity—not only birds, but also mammals, butterflies, beautiful plants, insects, reptiles & amphibians, and friendly people!
 You will experience it all!

 Rate is US$ per person (+ taxes), double occupancy.
 This all-inclusive birding adventure includes lodging and meals at the Canopy Tower and Canopy Lodge, bilingual professional guides, wine with dinner, airport transfers to and from Panama City and all tours as stated in the itinerary.
 Please check with our reservations office for the times of our scheduled airport transfers to coordinate your arrival and departure times.